Ensemble Etiquette

 ### Check the band/orchestra boards and emails

-### Always bring the following to all rehearsals
+### Always bring to every rehearsal